ManalAlkallas/Data_Visualization/README.md

 2. **Violin Plots**: for quantitative variable vs. qualitative variable
 3. **Clustered bar charts**: for qualitative variable vs. qualitative variable

+### Scatterplots:
+In a scatterplot, the values of one variable are indicated by position on the x/axis and values of the other variable are indicated by the position on the y-axis.
+One point is plotted for every observation we have in our data resulting in a cloud of points.
+The pattern of points can clearly show what kind of relation exists between our two variables and its strength.

+We are often interested in quantifying the strength of the relationship between two variables through a **correlation coefficient**.
+The most commenly used measure is the **Pearson correlation coefficient**

 ## 3. Multivariate visualization